racerxdl/quadlight/README.md

 - Intensity controlled Heading Light
 - Frequency Controlled Buzzer Sound
 - Serial Communication for controlling.

-For future, I plan:
+- I2C Communication to make easier to interact with Multiwii Boards with 328p (NOT TESTED)

 - Sound Manager for Buzzer.
 So you can preset a few tone sequences and just enable it from serial
-- I2C Communication to make easier to interact with Multiwii Boards with 328p
 - Configurable for other multirotors type